cronical/idpro-bok-tech-arch/tech-arch.md

 ### Identity Management System (IMS)

 A set of policies, procedures, technology, and other resources for maintaining identity information.
 In this model it contains information about principals/subjects including credentials.
 It also including other data such as meta data to enable interoperability with other components.
+The IMS is shown with a dotted line to indicate that it is a conceptual grouping of components, not a full fledged system in itself.

 ### Relying  Party (RP)

 A component, system or application that uses the IMS to identify its users.
 The RP has its own resources and logic.
 This is also known as the Relying Service in the ISO/IEC model.
 This roughly corresponds to the Agency Endpoint in the FICAM model, or to Identity Consumers in the Internet2 model.

-### Authoritative Sources (ASRC)
+### Identity Information Authority (IIA)

 This represents one or more data sources that are used by the IMS as the basis for the master set of principal/subject identity records.
-Each AS may supply a subset of records and a subset of attributes.
-This corresponds to Identity Information Source in ISO/IEC 24760-2, and Identity Sources in Internet 2
+Each IIA may supply a subset of records and a subset of attributes.
+Sometimes the IIA is distinguished from the Identity Information Provider or IIP.
+Here we mean this term to include the service that actually provides the information as well as the root authority.
+Sometimes the authority for attributes is distinguished from the authority for identities.
+Here we use this term to include both.
+This corresponds to Identity Information Source in ISO/IEC 24760-2, and Identity Sources in Internet 2.

-### Principal& Credential Mgmt (PCM)
+### Enrolment

-This follows the ISO model where the proofing, and lifecycle aspects of the principal (or subject) together with the process of credentialing are considered a subfunction of the IMS.
+Also known as Registration.
+Enrolment is concerned with  the proofing, and lifecycle aspects of the principal (or subject).
+The entity that performs enrolment is known as a Registration Authority.

+### Credential Service Provider (CSP)
+A credential allows for authentication of an entity.
+The Credential Service Provider is here meant to include the issuer as well as an subsequent management of the credentials.
 FICAM separates this into a first-class component called Credential Management System, which also includes PKI information for federation, which this model indicates under metadata and discovery.

+### Identity Register

+This is the data store that contains the enroled entities, and their attributes.
+We use this to include the storage related to credentials, although in practice, all or some of the credentials may be stored in their own physical repository.

 ### Authentication (AUTHN)